betsalel-williamson/Src2Pdf/README.md

 ## Diff Mode

+Create text file with list of file pairs (old version followed by new version).
+If a file is new, then the previous line should be blank.
+If the file was deleted, the following line should be blank.

+Then run:

 `tclsh src2pdf.tcl -d -i ./example/diff-sources-example -o ./example/diff-output.pdf`

 Or:

 First `chmod +x` the `src2pdf.tcl` script.
 Then run `./src2pdf.tcl -d -i ./example/diff-sources-example -o ./example/diff-output.pdf`

+## Appendix

+To find files you can run:

+`find . -regex ".*[.][h]?[st]?[cjmq]?[csl]"`